OpenFWI: Large-Scale Multi-Structural Benchmark Datasets for Seismic Full Waveform Inversion: Acknowledgement

 \section{Acknowledgement}

 This work was funded by the Los Alamos National Laboratory~(LANL) - Laboratory Directed Research and Development program under project number 20210542MFR and by the U.S. Department of Energy~(DOE) Office of Fossil Energy’s Carbon Storage Research Program via the Science-Informed Machine Learning to Accelerate Real Time Decision Making for Carbon Storage~(SMART-CS) Initiative.
+The first author would like to thank Ms. Mier Chen for valuable inputs on UI/UX design of \textsc{OpenFWI}.